johrmohr/UCI-RAG/README.md

 - **Web deployment** of ML applications
 - **Data pipeline** development for research content

-Perfect for learning about AI applications in academic research and information retrieval.

----

-## 🤝 Contributing

-This is an open-source demo!
-Feel free to:
-- Fork the repository
-- Experiment with the code
-- Suggest improvements
-- Use it as a learning resource

----

-## 📄 License

-MIT License - free to use and modify.

----

-**Built to demonstrate RAG architecture and AI-powered research discovery** 🔬✨
+**Built to demonstrate RAG architecture and AI-powered research discovery**